putitsimply/christian-bible-explained/hebrews.md

 ## What this book is

 Hebrews is a New Testament book written to encourage a group of Christians who were getting tired, scared, or unsure, and were tempted to give up or go back to older religious practices.
-We are not certain who wrote it, and it reads more like a thoughtful sermon or speech than a normal letter.
+We are not certain who wrote it, and it reads more like a sermon or speech than a normal letter.

+Hebrews often quotes and explains passages from the Jewish Scriptures[^gl_scripture].
+It assumes the readers know the stories and symbols of the Old Testament, especially the tabernacle[^gl_tabernacle]/temple system and the role of priests.

 ## What it contains